Friday, December 5, 2025

 Managers Part XV - The Holidays

 When you're in management the holidays can be a joyful time, or they can be hell, it all depends on the kind of business that you're in.
-Currently I work in an office for a government agency and get most holidays off; the nature of the work is such that holidays aren't any busier than any other time of year.
-However, for almost two decades I worked in a retail grocery store - every holiday is busy when you work in a grocery store.
-In general it can be more than twice as busy in the days leading up to a holiday, but no matter how clearly you communicate, there will always be people who want to take off during the busiest times.
+My last job before retiring I worked in an office for a government agency and got holidays (and weekends) off; the nature of the work was such that holidays aren't any busier than any other time of year.
+However, for almost two decades I worked in a retail grocery storeevery holiday is busy when you work in a grocery store.
+In general it can be more than twice as busy as a normal week in the days leading up to a holiday, but no matter how clearly you communicate, there will always be people who want to take off during the busiest times.
 There are several types of managers, each handling the situation differently:

 3. Some managers make no changes at all.
 In the company that I worked for, there were stores where there were no extra people scheduled on the day before Thanksgiving (one of the top three busiest days of the year) and no senior management in the store past 6:00PM, their normal quitting time.